 No matter how old you are or how many first dates you go on, they never get easier.
 Instead of approaching the first date with the expectation that it is going to be horrible, approach it with a positive attitude and be optimistic.
 You’ll find that when you believe that the date will go well and you’ll have fun, you probably will, even if there is no chemistry between you and the other person.

 A connection between you and another person isn’t going to happen overnight.
 When you understand that and you’re prepared to let nature take its course, the better off you’ll be.
 Since you’ve been in other relationships that didn’t work out, you don’t want to jump the gun and assume that this one will fail also.
 When you see signs of things that you aren’t fond of, bring it to the other person’s attention.
 If they really like you, they will be willing to keep your feelings in mind.
 Remember, change (and love) won’t happen in an instant; you have to be patient.

-Whether it is talking to your kids or letting the other person know what you want in a relationship, you have to be honest.
-You don’t want to start off anything with a lie because not only does it make it harder to maintain the lie, but if you're caught in that lie, the trust you've built between you and your new girlfriend/boyfriend will be gone and it may never come back.
+Honesty is crucial: whether you're talking to your kids or letting a new potential love interest know what you want in a relationship, you have to be honest.
+You don’t want to start off a new relationship with a lie, because not only will that lie become harder and harder to maintain as time goes by, but if you're caught in that lie, the trust you've built between you and your new girlfriend/boyfriend will be gone and it may never come back.
 Honesty doesn't mean you have to share every painful, deeply personal detail about your divorce on your first date (hint: don't do this!), so you need to be appropriate as well as honest.